Characters

 Display Names

-In the character configuration you can set a Display Name
+is enabled, you can set a Display Name

 for specific characters.
 When set, display name will be shown in the printer name label UI, instead of the character's ID.
 This allows using compound character names, that contains spaces and special characters (which is not allowed for IDs).